matomoto/bot-filter/README.md

 ## Plugin Track Spam Prevention
 Use the Matomo Plugin TrackSpamPrevention.

-## Geolocation and ISP - own IP Blacklist
+## Geolocation / ISP / Provider - own IP Blacklist
-Use the Matomo Geolocation function in the Dashboard with this:
+Use the Matomo Geolocation function in the Dashboard with this databases:
 - Location Database: `https://download.db-ip.com/free/dbip-city-lite-`[year]`-`[month]`.mmdb.gz`
 - ISP Database: `https://download.db-ip.com/free/dbip-asn-lite-`[year]`-`[month]`.mmdb.gz`

+Activate the Matomo Plugin "Provider".

 And than check your reports manually/visually to search for abnormallities by the Geolocation and Providers.
-Make a countercheck with the Visitor IP on: https://www.maxmind.com/en/geoip-demo
+Make a countercheck by abnormal visits with the Visitor IP on: https://www.maxmind.com/en/geoip-demo
 - Make your own Bot IP Blacklist and use it as a filter in the Dashboard "Global list of Excluded IPs".

 Examples: